lealbaugh/jvns-redesign/source/_posts/2014-06-19-machine-learning-isnt-kaggle-competitions.markdown

 So if you look at Kaggle leaderboards and think that you're bad at machine learning because you're not doing well, don't.
 It's a fun but artificial problem that doesn't reflect real machine learning work.

+(to be clear: I don't think that Kaggle misrepresents itself, or does a bad job -- it specializes in a particular thing and that's fine.
+But when I was starting out, I thought that machine learning work would be like Kaggle competitions, and it's not.)

+(thanks to the fantastic [Alyssa Frazee](http://alyssafrazee.com/) for helping with drafts of this!)